SpenceKonde/DxCore/README.md

 If you were hoping to use a tinyAVR breakout board for the 14 or 20-pin versions, I hate to be the bearer of bad news, but the tinyAVR boards won't work.
 They swapped power and ground on the SOIC packages vis-a-vis tinyAVR, and the layout of the VQFN20 is different (and it's 33% larger in size - 4mm x 4mm) than the 20-pin tinyAVRs.
 (The 28 and 32 pin parts are pin compatible with AVR-DB - but as I said, I don't think anyone is standing in line for those).
 Actually, no, I don't hate being the bearer of that news.
 To me, it's great news - I sell breakout boards, remember?
 I've already got boards on standby for the 14-pin parts, in fact....

 ### EA-series
-The EA-series is known only from it's product brief.
+The EA-series is known only from it's product brief, and now some very sparse headers.
+It looks like it is the first example of a new generation.
+Except for the whole lower maximum clock speed thing, that I don't get...
 According to the product brief it will be available only in 28, 32, and 48 pin packages, with up to 64k of flash, no DAC or Type D timer, but in exchange, there will be dual type A timers in all pincounts, and it will feature the 12-bit true differential ADC with programmable gain amplifier that the tinyAVR 2-series has.
 The most puzzling thing about these, though is that some of their specs like the oscillator seem to represent a step backwards.
 On the third hand, they will represent A NEW version of the NVM controller, being the first modern AVR to advertise NRWW and RWW sections of flash.
 As more information becomes available the determination of whether support for these partswill be through DxCore or a new core will be made, but unless there are substantial changes to other systems, we will likely keep it in DxCore.

 ### DU-series (details unconfirmed)